 We sat down with pricing professional Dr. Michael Tatonetti to find out everything you need to know to determine your value and price your services accurately.
 Watch our webinar replay above or read on to learn more about service pricing.

-When it comes to pricing, there are five strategies you can choose from.
-Instead of taking a stab in the dark, these guidelines can help you develop the reasoning behind your pricing so you always know how to move forward.
+When it comes to pricing, there are five key strategies you can choose from.
+Instead of taking a stab in the dark, these guidelines can help you develop the reasoning behind your pricing so you always know how to cover overhead costs and turn a profit.
 The five pricing strategies are:

 - Competitive – Analyze your competitors and price based on what they’re offering.
 The issue with competitive pricing is that your value may not be in line with your competitors, so this strategy is best used for baseline research.

-- Cost-Plus – For product-based businesses, this is the best pricing strategy.
+- Cost-plus pricing – For product-based businesses, this is the best pricing strategy.
 Your cost plus your profit equals your price.

 - Skimming – With this strategy, you’d set your pricing high then slowly lower it until you build the number of clients you want.